varshkasireddy/NBA-Player-Archetype-Classifier/README.md

 # NBA Player Archetype Classifier

 This project uses per-game 2024 NBA player statistics to classify players into 5 archetypes using **K-Means Clustering** and a **Random Forest Classifier**.
+User may also create custom stat-line for theoretical players for clustering and player similarity declarations.

 ## Key Technologies
 - Python